 • New York’s Subscription Laws: Similar to California, New York requires clear disclosure of subscription terms, explicit consumer consent, and clear cancellation instructions.

 • Colorado’s Subscription Laws: Colorado’s auto-renewal law, which took effect on January 1, 2022, imposes unique requirements on subscription billing practices.
-The law mandates that businesses send renewal notices to Colorado customers 25-40 days before any renewal that extends a contract beyond a 12-month interval, even for monthly subscriptions.
+The law requires businesses to send renewal notices to Colorado customers 25-40 days before any renewal that extends a contract beyond a 12-month interval, even for monthly subscriptions.
 This applies to the 12th, 24th, and 36th-month renewals, and so on.
 Additionally, the law requires businesses to provide a “simple, cost-effective, timely, easy-to-use, and readily accessible” cancellation mechanism for Colorado customers.
 These provisions make Colorado’s law one of the strictest in the nation regarding subscription renewals and cancellations.

 • Junk Fee Prevention Act: This federal bill aims to establish requirements for fees charged by covered businesses, including those providing short-term lodging, ticketing services, and telecommunications.
 It prohibits excessive or deceptive mandatory fees and requires upfront disclosure of total prices.